Allergies are no fun. A wine allergy is even worse.

 Wine Allergies Aren't Fun

 Wine allergies and sensitivities can put a damper on your ability to enjoy wine.
 If you have any questions regarding wine allergies, speak to your doctor.
 You don't want to find out you have a wine allergy in the wrong place at the wrong time.
 If you run a bar or restaurant you should make sure to add an allergy warning to your wine list to avoid any confusion.
+Luckily, customers can bring their own wine to many restaurants to avoid the issue as long as they pay a small corkage fee.

 Now, if you don't have allergies or have them under control, get out there and enjoy some wine.
 Maybe pick up a whole case of wine now that you know it's safe to drink or a grab a new electric wine opener or wine pourer to avoid any nasty spills.
 You should also grab the best wine decanter so you can get the most flavor out of your wine.